 Culture and Creative Industries PhD / MPhil

-The Department of Culture & Creative Industries is host to a vibrant research community concerned with current debates affecting:
+The Centre for Culture & Creative Industries is host to a vibrant research community concerned with current debates affecting:

-- The management and governance of the creative and cultural sectors.
+- Power in/of the creative and cultural sectors

-The Department welcomes applications for research that is underpinned by empirical and/or theoretical methodologies.
-We have a strong commitment to the development of interdisciplinary approaches that take account of culture, policy and management as historical and social processes.
-More details of our research areas are available in the structure and awards section of this site.
+The Centre welcomes applications for research that is underpinned by empirical and/or theoretical methodologies.
+We have a strong commitment to the development of interdisciplinary approaches that take account of cultural and creative industries in historical, political and social contexts.

 Candidates should normally have or be expecting an upper second or first class degree in any related discipline.
 We also expect a Master's degree or equivalent with the dissertation component marked at Distinction level (70+).
 However, we also welcome applications from mature students with substantial research experience.
 Candidates can be considered for a PhD by Prior Publication.